Golf Swing Tips | Golf Fitness Exercises

 Golf Fitness Exercise #1 – Figure 8′s

-Using a simple dumbbell, the trainer in the video has the golfer perform a series of simple figure-8 motions with their arms extended.
-This keys on the core muscle groups responsible for executing the golf swing.
+Using a simple 10 lb dumbbell, the trainer in the video performs a series of simple figure-8 motions with his arms extended.
+Although the trainer is using a square dumbbell, this is not necessary as the important part is that the weight is providing resistance as he moves his arms.
+This exercise keys in on the core muscle groups responsible for executing the golf swing.
 What’s more is that any object with some mass can be used to perform this first exercise.
 There is no reason to purchases expensive exercise equipment.

 Golf Fitness Exercise #2 – Seated Russian Twists

 This exercise is similar to a sit-up except that the person executing this golf fitness exercise doesn’t actually perform a sit-up!
-Instead the person performing this exercise gets into a half-sit-up position, takes a dumbbell or medicine ball, and twists, alternately, right to left and left to right while maintaining the half sit-up position.
-Check out the video above for an excellent demonstration.
+Instead the person performing this exercise gets into a half-sit-up position on a fold-up exercise mat, takes a dumbbell (I like to use a 10 lb medicine ball), and twists, alternately, right to left and left to right while maintaining the half sit-up position.
+Check out the video above for an excellent demonstration of this second golf fitness exercise.

 Golf Fitness Exercise #3 -Trunk and Torso Stretching

-Lying flat on your back, this exercise requires the person to take each leg (one at a time) and cross it over their other leg and hold it there for a short period of time.
+Lying flat on your back on an exercise mat like this one, this exercise requires the person to take each leg (one at a time) and cross it over their other leg and hold it there for a short period of time.
 For example, the golfer lying flat on his back will take their right leg and cross it over and above their left leg and hold this position for as long as possible.
 Then perform this same exercise using the alternate leg and continuously switch legs back and forth.

 Golf Fitness Exercise #4 – Shoulder Stretch with Core Rotation

-As you can see from the golf fitness video above, the instructor uses a medicine ball to perform this exercise, however it is also possible to achieve a similar result by grabbing your right elbow with your left hand and assisting the stretching of your right arm towards your left shoulder.
-Essentially, your opposite hand will be performing the same effect as the medicine ball in the video.
+As you can see from the golf fitness video above, the instructor uses a large exercise ball to perform this exercise, however it is also possible to achieve a similar result by grabbing your right elbow with your left hand and assisting the stretching of your right arm towards your left shoulder.
+Essentially, your opposite hand will be performing the same effect as the exercise ball in the video.
 Basically, assisting the stretching of your opposite shoulder.
-Shoulder stretching exercises helps with your backswing and follow-through.
+Shoulder stretching exercises help golfers with their backswing and follow-through.